 CCAi-related performance at the operation level are overseen by the GSSC.
-A CCA Financial The CCAi have direct Board oversight.
-As stated Disclosure Committee for this initiative was also in our Sustainability Governance (see pages formed to, among others, track, document, and 22 - 23 in ASR 2023), the strategies and processes monitor financial investments and performance designed to manage sustainability-related risks in projects or activities related to climate change and opportunities as well as its performance are actions.
-Finally, to ensure accountability and discussed at the BSC.
-The chairman of the BSC, an group-wide implementation, the CCAi and related Independent Non-Executive Director who is also performance are part of the Key Performance our Climate Champion, together with 2 other Board Index ("KPI") for the GMD, top management, members, ensure that all CCAi related activities are and the rest of the organisation.
-As such, suitable holistically integrated into the Group's Strategy remuneration would be awarded based on meeting and Business Model.
-The implementation of the or exceeding the KPI. decisions made by the BSC and the monitoring of
+A CCA Financial Disclosure Committee for this initiative was also formed to, among others, track, document, and monitor financial investments and performance in projects or activities related to climate change actions.
+Finally, to ensure accountability and group-wide implementation, the CCAi and related performance are part of the Key Performance Index ("KPI") for the GMD, top management, and the rest of the organisation.
+As such, suitable remuneration would be awarded based on meeting or exceeding the KPI.